jpmedley/mdn-boilerplates/README.md

 * limiting the number of MDN writing requirements you need to learn
 * letting you focus on what you know best: the content you're contributing.

+This repo is updated approximately once per week.

 *Currently, there is an extensive backlog of undocumented features on MDN.
 Please help even if you only have time to contribute one extra page.
 Every little bit helps.*

 ## Getting Started